BLXNIR/WHSTechNotes/journal.md

 I chose my bracket by pure guessing.
 No the results did not phase me.
 Using statistics will boost my chances.
 A computer program can take all the data and help you win.
 The jobs that would work for this is sports analyst.
 # March 30, 2026
 Duke lost to uconn and it made me very sad i think because i dont remember what i chose.
+# April 9, 2026
+I would convince ai that they are dumb and were made by humans therfore they must obey us.